rmaake1/httpstatuses/README.markdown

 - Decide on whether or not to add a method to return a specific class of error codes, eg: 4xx, 5xx.
 Not sure if httpstatus.es/{class} makes sense (eg: httpstatus.es/5) or httpstatus.es/{class}xx (eg: httpstatus.es/5xx)
+- Favicon (maybe someone else will donate one? :-))
+- Some sort of templating, why have I got the (uniform) head in 3 separate views!

 ## notes